A few things that make a volunteer exchange feel safe and fair

 11. Respect boundaries and set your own

 Clear communication helps prevent misunderstandings.
-If a host has house rules (for example, quiet time in the evening), respect them.
-If you have habits or needs (for example, smoking, food preferences, alone time, dietary restrictions), communicate them early and clearly so everyone can plan.
+If a host has house rules, for example quiet time in the evening, respect them.
+If you have habits or needs, such as smoking, food preferences, alone time or dietary restrictions, communicate them early and clearly so everyone can plan.

 12. After your stay, leave feedback